mossbanay/Psychology-3-4/Glossary.md

 A sensation is the information from a sensory input with any interpretation.

+### Sensitive period
+##### See also critical period

+A sensitive period is a period in development when an organism is more responsive to certain environmental stimuli or experiences.

 ### Sensory memory

 Sensory memory is the entry point of memory where new incoming memory is stored for a very brief period.